XingjianZhang1/XingjianZhang1.github.io/_pages/about.md

 - Improving the interpretability of machine learning models through methods such as uncertainty quantification.

 Both of above ideas originated from my master's thesis.
-You can see how I came up with these ideas in the "Research experience" section above!